rickellis/ConkyMatic/README.md

 ## ConkyMatic is a shell script that:

+Automatically generates a Conky and weather icons that are color-matched to the current wallpaper.

+## When you run ConkyMatic it does the following;

 * Automatically gets the path to your current wallpaper (or the path can be passed manually).

 * Creates a 16 color palette image from the current wallpaper (look at the bottom of the Conky in the screenshots)